keycdn/optimus/readme.txt

 == Changelog ==

+= 1.4.2 =
+* Allow to generate WebP images on already optimzed images (bulk optimizer)

 = 1.4.1 =
-* Improve bulk optimization error handling
+* Improves bulk optimization error handling

 = 1.4.0 =
 * Added PNG in the free version and the manual optimization setting